nickgaya/rededup/tests/README.md

 These tests are written using Node.js and Selenium.
 They require Firefox and gecko-webdriver to be installed on your system.

+Install test dependencies:

+    npm install

-To run the tests:
+Run the tests:

     export REDEDUP_PATH=../artifacts/rededup-<version>-fx.zip
     npm test

-By default, the tests run in "headless" mode.
+By default, the tests run Firefox in "headless" mode.
 To enable the browser GUI, you can set the environment variable `BROWSER_GUI=true`.